-- You will be contacted by the Pre-Anesthesia Clinic to schedule a specific date and time to complete a COVID-19 test and/or any other medical clearance needed before surgery. - To minimize surgery and medication related constipation see page 23. - DO NOT shave around the knee beginning 4 days before surgery. - Prepare your home environment for a safe return as you will be using crutches for a few days.
-Refer to page 13 for more details.
+- You will be contacted by the Pre-Anesthesia Clinic to schedule a specific date and time to complete any other medical clearance needed before surgery. - To minimize surgery and medication related constipation see page 20. - DO NOT shave around the knee beginning 4 days before surgery. - Prepare your home environment for a safe return as you will be using crutches for a few days.
+Refer to pages 10 and 12 for more details. - Stop taking all supplements that are not prescribed medications and following medications that increase bleeding: Aspirin, Ibuprofen, Naproxen or fish oil.